briefcaseofbees/digraph-kings-study/README.md

 ## authors/credits
-- `BeeEffGH`, student at Vancouver Island University, researcher
+- `briefcaseofbees`, student at Vancouver Island University, researcher
 - `Jacobus Swarts`, instructor at Vancouver Island University, research supervisor

 Thank you to Vancouver Island University for funding this research project, and to the Math Department, and Cobus for